mithril-security/aicert/README.md

 # This specifies the model, dataset, and training parameters
 aicert finetune
 ```

+We recommend placing each axolotl config in a dedicated folder so as not to overwrite the `attestation.json` (the AIBOM) returned after the finetuning during the next finetuning run.

 ### 4.1 - Changes to the Axolotl configuration file
 When Axolotl runs the fine-tuning, the container has no connection to the outside and can not pull other models that those gathered at the initialization part.